jakobjohansson/kiwi/README.md

 </div>
 ```
 At the time of writing, the following directives are supported:
-- if / else statements
+- if / elseif / else statements
 - echo expressions
 - foreach loops
 - includes